Author: Ophelia Hollway

 Which court will the case be heard in?

-- without the permission in writing of the Corporation alters or defaces any number on the engine of a motor vehicle purporting to be the number of that engine; or
+- without the permission in writing of the Secretary alters or defaces any number on the engine of a motor vehicle purporting to be the number of that engine; or

 Examples of Offence to Alter, Deface or Place Number on Engine of Motor Vehicle